 Bone: a tissue and an organ

 The term “bone” is used to refer to both the organ and the tissue.
 The organ bone is composed of bone tissue along with surface coverings (periosteum, endosteum), marrow tissue, hyaline cartilage, and blood and nerve supplies.
-Bone tissue is composed of cells that produce and maintain bone (osteoblasts and osteocytes), resorb bone (osteoclasts) and line bone spaces (bone lining cells).
-Bone tissue also has of an extracellular matrix containing organic (fibers, ground substance) and inorganic (calcium phosphate) components.
+Bone tissue is composed of cells that produce and maintain bone (osteoblasts and osteocytes, respectively) and resorb bone (osteoclasts).
+Bone tissue also consists of an extracellular matrix containing organic (fibers, ground substance) and inorganic (calcium phosphate) components.
 200x

 Orientation >